 Taking a bath (showering) is cleanliness.
 It benefits the body by removing the sweat and dust.
 However, it benefits other people in the Mosque, who are sitting close to each other.
 A shower removes the smelling of human odors that may not be pleasant to others.
 Most importantly is that worshippers need to be clean, as they speak to their Creator, while they pray to Him.

 Putting on clean and good clothes also benefits the person by feeling good and benefits other people who like to interact with clean people in pleasant contexts.
 What matters is the cleanliness of clothes, not the colors, as the Messenger of Allah, pbbuh, put on different colors of clothes, like white, red, yellow, and green.
 He also put on green and black head dresses.

-Why are Muslims instructed to complete the first lines?
+Why are Muslims instructed to complete the first lines when they stand for prayers?
 If not, then you may find them scattered irregularly in the Mosque, which is inefficient use of the space, to say the least.
 Also, being in lines, they become closer to the imam, hearing him clearly.

 Muslims are also instructed not to be arrogant or bragging in their words, acts, attitudes, or even in their clothing.
 At the time of revelation, people who had long gowns reaching the ground were described as arrogant or bragging, as poor people had less expensive, short gowns.

 If you take it literally, all Muslims should have shorter pants or gowns (Thoub), but this is not what the Messenger of Allah, pbbuh, wanted Muslims to do.
 Today, pants and gowns come in various lengths but are sold for the same price.
 So, the length of your pants does not correlate with wealth or poverty and consequently with humility or arrogance.